-UC Davis is undergoing a transportation planning process called Transportation Tomorrow to understand the needs of the community and the possibilities for change within the system.
+UC Davis is undergoing a transportation planning process called Transportation Tomorrow to understand the needs of the community and the possibilities for positive change within the system.
 The Transportation Tomorrow plan will serve as a roadmap for how UC Davis structures their transportation programming, policy, and infrastructure.

 What is the goal?